 - pancolitis, which causes inflammation throughout the whole colon

-Generally, the more of the colon that is affected, the more symptoms you experience.
+Generally, the more of your colon that’s affected, the more symptoms you experience.

 Diarrhea is the most common symptom of ulcerative colitis.
-Sometimes, the stool may also have streaks of blood.
+Sometimes, your stool may also have streaks of blood.

-Damage and irritation to the rectum can cause you to feel like you constantly need to have a bowel movement.
+Damage and irritation to your rectum can cause you to feel like you’re constantly needing to have a bowel movement.
 However, when you go to the bathroom, the amount of stool is usually small.

 Other symptoms of UC include: